giacecco/bricklink-helper/README.md

   ![](docs/images/005.gif)

   [AIMMS](http://business.aimms.com/) kindly offers for download the "Integer Programming Tricks" chapter from their "Modelling Guide" book.
 [Section 7.4](http://www.aimms.com/aimms/download/manuals/aimms3om_integerprogrammingtricks.pdf) describes how to transform conditional constraints into normal constraints.
-We need to:
+We will take advantage of the *y* variables defined earlier and add two constraints for each seller:

-  - introduce binary variables *y<sub>i</sub>*, representing if we're ordering (1) or not (0) from the *i-th* seller:
+  - first, we actually give mathematical meaning to *y<sub>i</sub>*:

     ![](docs/images/011.gif)

     For simplicity, in the following I won't show the constraints that make the *y*'s binary, in the same way I am not showing that the *x*'s are >= 0.

-  - make the original conditional constraint into the following:
+  - then, we transform the original conditional constraint into the following:

     ![](docs/images/012.gif)